PMS includes any combination of the following: becoming irritable, anxious, moody, or depressed or having headaches or sore, swollen breasts.

 If women have symptoms of depression Diagnosis A short discussion of prolonged grief disorder.
 Depression is a feeling of sadness and/or a decreased interest or pleasure in activities that becomes a disorder when it is intense enough to... read more , they may be given standardized tests for depression or be referred to a mental health care practitioner.
 However, doctors can usually distinguish PMS or premenstrual dysphoric disorder from mood disorders based on factors such as the timing of symptoms.
 If the symptoms disappear soon after the menstrual period begins, they are probably caused by PMS or premenstrual dysphoric disorder.

 Premenstrual dysphoric disorder

 Premenstrual dysphoric disorder cannot be diagnosed until a woman has recorded her symptoms for at least two menstrual cycles.
 Doctors base the diagnosis on specific guidelines.
-The guidelines state that women must have a total of at least five of the symptoms that often occur in women with PMS (with at least one from each of the two lists below).
+The guidelines state that a woman must have a total of at least five of the symptoms that often occur in women with PMS (with at least one from each of the two lists below).